After Mediation

 What occurs in mediation

-In the initial meeting, you and your ex-partner will usually fulfill independently with a trained conciliator.
-After this, you’ll have sessions where you, your ex-partner and the mediator will sit together to discuss your distinctions.
+In the initial meeting, you and your ex-partner will usually meet separately with a trained mediator.
+After this, you’ll have sessions where you, your ex-partner and the mediator will sit work to discuss your difference.

-The conciliator can’t give legal recommendations, however they will:
+The mediator won’t give legal recommendations, however they will:

 Call Solent Family Mediation today, so our expert mediators can help with all of your issues.